 The BEST Soft Gluten Free Vegan Sandwich Bread Recipe – Featuring Aquafaba (Garbanzo Bean Liquid) Whip as an Egg Substitution.

 - 1½ Cups Warm Water

-- 3 Tablespoons Honey (or any natural sugar if your Vegan diet doesn't permit Honey)
+- 3 Tablespoons Honey (or any natural sugar for those following a Vegan diet)

 - 2½ Teaspoons Dry Active Yeast (be sure your yeast is fresh and alive)

-- ¼ Cup Brine/Liquid drained from canned Garbanzo Beans (aka Chickpeas) – Use up those Garbanzo Beans in Homemade Hummus, Roasted Chickpeas or 3 Bean Salad!
+- ¼ Cup Aquafaba – Brine/Liquid drained from canned Garbanzo Beans (aka Chickpeas) – Use up those Garbanzo Beans in Homemade Hummus, Roasted Chickpeas or 3 Bean Salad!

 - ½ Teaspoon Cream of Tartar